-And get a peek at Chapter 1 right here:
+And in the meantime, read Chapter 1 right here:

 THE DEAD TRAVEL FAST.